Catholic School Fire

 The Challenge:

-The biggest challenge was the shear size of the affected space and limited access ways.
+The biggest challenge was the sheer size of the affected area and limited access into the space.

 Solution Provided: